 Be sensitive to other peoples' phoniness, insincerity or arrogance.

-Receive support and guidance from others.
+Appreciate guidance and direction from others.

 Separate emotions from decision-making.